 We also offer lots of resources to help you get started building your first bot.
 If you’re wondering, How to use chatbots to… turn to one of these for help:

-- Our blog 📝 The Chatfuel blog is packed with guides and advice to help you build an amazing bot, with posts on everything from avoiding common mistakes to using bots in times of crisis.
+- Our blog 📝 The Chatfuel blog is packed with guides and advice to help you build an amazing bot, with posts on everything from setting up common features to using bots in times of crisis.

 - Help documentation ⚙️ If you ever want to know how a specific chatbot tool or feature works, find a full write-up and step-by-step instructions in our help center.

 - Expert support 🙋🏻 If you get stuck, you can always get help from fellow bot-builders in our Facebook community, or reach out to our stellar support team any time at [email protected].